Last year we had a brand new entry-level iPad as well as a new entry-level Microsoft Surface, too.

-The iPad 9.7 (2018) is now the cheapest way to get your hands on an Apple tablet.
-But how does it compare to entry-level Surface Go, which looks like a Surface Pro but cheaper?
+So how does the iPad 9.7 compare to the entry-level Surface Go, which looks like a Surface Pro but cheaper?
 Well, to help you figure it out, we've compared all the specs and pitted the two against each other.

 - Both have metal constructions and rounded corners

 - iPad 9.7 has silver, space grey, and gold colour options

 The iPad 9.7 and Surface Go feature similar designs in that they're both tablets.

 The iPad offers a premium metal construction with rounded edges and corners and Touch ID on the front beneath the screen.
 On the rear, the Apple logo is positioned in the middle, as usual, while the rear camera lens sits in the top left corner.
 It also has a central Lightning port.

 Surface Go also has a metal construction with rounded corners, but it has a built-in kickstand that extends up to 165 degrees, a USB-C (non-Thunderbolt) port, a Surface Connect port, and a microSD slot under the kickstand.
 In terms of size, Surface Go is a 10-inch, 520g touchscreen tablet that's 8.3mm thin, while iPad 9.7 measures 240 x 169.5mm and weighs 469g or 477g, depending on the model.

 And finally, iPad 9.7 comes in silver, space grey, and gold colour options.
 There are no other colour options for Surface Go.